BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 - Should not implement any application-specific business logic

 ## [Rules of Organisms](#rules-of-organisms)
 Organisms are where the business logic of your application starts to come out.
 They might correspond to a specific feature or section of the app.
 They may also be generally applicable but tightly coupled with the application logic.
-Data fetching and reading/writing to application state should primarily happen here (or alternatively at the Page level):
+Data fetching and reading/writing to application state should primarily happen here (or alternatively at the Page level).
+This could be like an entire form, or part of a shopping card, or a users profile:

 - It is more complex, made up of multiple atoms and/or molecules and/or other organisms
 - Can have its own markup & styles